 We are exceptionally proud of the commitment and dedication demonstrated across the business throughout the last financial year.
-The NPH team delivered on its strategic objectives despite the challenges of escalating costs, regulatory changes, the ongoing impact of the pandemic both internally and to the tenants.
-We are also embedding new ways of working with our parent WNC, following the changes to a unitary local authority.
-This is a huge achievement, and sincere thanks go out to all our colleagues.
+The NPH team delivered on its strategic objectives despite the challenges of escalating costs, regulatory changes, the ongoing impact of the pandemic and other socio-economic challenges both internally and to the tenants.
+We are continuing to embed new ways of working with our parent WNC, following the changes to a unitary local authority.
+This is a huge achievement, and sincere thanks go to all our colleagues.

-Our 2022/23 highlights are outlined as follows:
+Our 2023/24 highlights are outlined as follows: